 - Add the parmesan cheese and melt it into the sauce.

-- The roasted red pepper sauce is ready to serve.
+- The roasted red pepper sauce is ready to serve once everything is melted and combined.

 This recipe makes about a quart of delicious Roasted Red Pepper sauce.
 Enjoy!